GLOBAL MARKETS-Shares, dollar struggle on Ukraine anxiety

 "Geopolitical risks are not having too much of an impact on currencies with most investors still focused on growth prospects," Credit Agricole FX strategist Manuel Oliveri said.

-The euro held steady at $1.3836, having recovered from Thursday's low of $1.3791, hit after European Central Bank President Mario Draghi reiterated the potential for asset purchases to ward off deflation risks.
-The pound was also little changed despite upbeat retail sales data.
+The euro held steady at $1.3835, having recovered from Thursday's low of $1.3791 hit after European Central Bank President Mario Draghi reiterated the potential for asset purchases to ward off deflation risks.

-Copper dipped after hitting $6,775 a tonne, its highest in over a month, while there appeared to be no stopping nickel as the impact of Indonesia's recent trade ban lifted it to its highest in 14 months.
-(Additional reporting by Anirban Nag in London; Editing by Hugh Lawson)
+For commodities front, spot gold was down about 0.1 percent at $1,292.30 an ounce after touching its lowest levels since February on Thursday, though fears about the Ukraine crisis provided some support.

+Copper touched a session high of $6,775 a tonne, as demand from China helped lift it to its strongest since March 7, and was last up about 0.2 percent at $6,763.

 HONG KONG, March 15 Asian equities opened slightly lower, as investors stayed cautious awaiting the outcome of several central bank meetings later on Wednesday.